vojay-dev/pypong/README.md

 ```

-## 15. Ball movement - task
+### Ball movement - task

 We are now able to detect if the ball collides with the left edge, the right edge or one of the paddles.

 Now we need to adjust the movement of the ball and we must also detect and react to collisions with the top and bottom edges of the surface.

-The task is to implement the correct behavior of the ball object based on the following rules:
+Your task now is to implement the correct behavior of the ball object based on the following rules:

 * **(1)** When the ball hits the left or right border, the angle of reflection is equal to the angle of incidence.
 * **(2)** When the ball hits the top or bottom border, the angle of reflection is equal to the angle of incidence.